Matool

-Matool (also Mattul) is a village in Kannur district of Kerala State, India.
-Mattool is located 19 km north of Kannur city.
-The Valapattanam River and Kuppam River meet the Arabian sea at Mattool.
-Mattool can be reached from Kannur via Azheekal crossing the Mattool - Azheekal ferry.
-And via Madakkara-Matool Bridge From Irinavu Road.
+Matool (also Mattul) is a village in the state of Kerala, India.
+It is located 19 km north of Kannur city.
+The Valapattanam River and Kuppam River meet the Arabian Sea at Mattool.
+Mattool can be accessed from Kannur via Azheekal, using the Mattool–Azheekal ferry, or through the Madakkara–Mattool Bridge from Irinavu Road.

 Matool is considered a boating destination with boat services to various coastal areas of Kannur district.